The 20 best tips for pure decision making

 Simon’s Decision Making Process

-Figure 5: Simon and his four stages of the decision making process
+Figure 5: Simon’s four stages of the decision making process

 Early on, Herbert Simon made great efforts to map out the human decision making process.
 Limited rationality or bounded rationality refers to the limited availability of information, cognitive limitations and the limited time to reach a clean decision.
 Our brain falls short.
 The computer offers a solution we often think.
 Thanks to increased computing capacity, algorithms can nowadays take thousands of parameters into account during the decision making process.
 Human interpretation sometimes remains necessary.